AdamWhittingham/vim-config/README.md

 ```

 ### Still using Vim?
-If you haven't moved to Neovim, I've left the `master` branch in-tact with it on.
+If you haven't moved to Neovim, I've left the `master` branch in-tact with the now unmaintained Vim-centric config on to avoid breaking anything.
+But seriously, consider switching to Neovim and trying the new stuff out, it's fantastic!

 # Optional external dependencies
 There's a couple of tools that make this config really work well: